India has been the leading producer and consumer of dairy products globally ever since 1998 with a

 indigenous cattle breeds and 13 Buffalo breeds.
 However, the milk production per animal is

 significantly low as compared to the other major dairy producers.
-Besides, the Indian dairy sector is

-plagued with various other impediments like shortage of fodder, poor quality of feed, poor
+Besides, the Indian dairy sector is plagued with various other impediments like shortage of fodder,

-transportation facilities and lack of appropriate cold chain infrastructure.
-As a result, the supply side
+poor quality of feed, poor transportation facilities and lack of appropriate cold chain infrastructure.

-lacks in elasticity that is expected of it.
-In terms of packaging, there is an additional need for
+In terms of packaging, there is an additional need for protective packaging for cow's milk due to

-protective packaging for cow's milk due to artificial lighting.
-Light-protective packaging may be the
+artificial lighting.
+Light-protective packaging may be the most effective approach in protecting milk

-most effective approach in protecting milk from photo-induced sensory damage.
-Despite challenges,
+from photo-induced sensory damage.

-one emerging trend in Indian dairying is the growing number of the commercial dairy farms in the
+Despite challenges, one emerging trend in Indian dairying is the growing number of the commercial

-urban and peri-urban areas of the metros and big cities.
+dairy farms in the urban and peri-urban areas of the metros and big cities.

 Emergence of Commercial Farming